Amicus Briefs

 Attorney for the Case Joseph Hjelt Michael Kornbluth

-Amicus Brief Writers Jennifer Spyker Lauren Newton Melissa Abrams Sam McGee
+Amicus Brief Writers Jennifer Spyker Lauren O. Newton Melissa Abrams Sam McGee

 Court NC Supreme Court